Can AI Give Legal Advice?

 • It fosters creativity.
 By analyzing large volumes of data and identifying patterns, AI serves as a valuable resource for generating novel perspectives.
 These insights can inspire new, innovative approaches to legal challenges, enabling lawyers to pursue avenues that would otherwise remain unexplored.

 • It increases access to justice.
 By automating routine legal work and streamlining processes, AI allows lawyers to deliver more efficient legal services.
-This translates into savings for both law firms and clients, making legal services more accessible to those who need it most.
+This translates into savings for both law firms and clients, making legal services more accessible to those who need them most through secure, user-friendly client portal software.

 What are the ethical considerations for using AI for legal advice?